slsa-framework/slsa-github-generator/README.md

 Provenance is information, or metadata, about how a software artifact was created.
 This could include information about what source code, build system, and build steps were used, as well as who and why the build was initiated.
+Provenance can be used to determine the authenticity and trustworthiness of software artifacts that you use.

 As part of the framework, SLSA defines a
 [provenance format](https://slsa.dev/provenance/) which can be used hold this